microsoft/HoloLens-Art-Recommendations/README.md

     # output format
     data = {
-        "img_str": base64 string a combined image of the similar items (left to right will be most similar to least similar), "ordering": [objectid1, objectid2, etc.],
+        "img_str": base64 string a combined image of the similar items (left to right will be most to least similar), "ordering": [objectid1, objectid2, etc.],
-        # the output is organized in this way to be easily formatted with Unity, which is described in the Unity code
+        # this output is organized in this way to be easily formatted with Unity, which is described in the Unity code
         "items_info": [
             {
                 "objectid": objectid1,